jsoconno/github-pages-template/README.md

 ## Key Features
 * Web app for displaying Markdown-based documentation
 * Mobile-friendly, responsive design
-* Supports any depth of document hierarchy (auto-generated)
+* Supports any depth of document hierarchy
+* Automated routing configuration based on markdown folder and file structure
 * Allows title, description, icon, tags, and owner for each folder and document
 * Live search/filtering with keywords and tags (no server infrastructure required)
 * Optimized for deployment on GitHub Pages